AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/customize-learner-homepage.md

 If there are less than 1000 learners, the entire account is considered as a single scope.
 This is specifically for the Custom Training type.
 If the account has less than 1000 users, it considers the complete account as its scope.

+>[!NOTE]
+>
-**Note:** The check-box **Explore skills**&nbsp;has been moved to Settings > General.
+>The check-box **Explore skills** has been moved to Settings > General.

-This will be enabled and&nbsp;grayed&nbsp;out if Immersive experience is chosen.
+This will be enabled and grayed out if Immersive experience is chosen.
 This check-box will be enabled only for Classic experience.

 ![](assets/option-immersive.png)

-The immersive layout is the default for all new accounts.&nbsp;The layout is controlled&nbsp;by widgets that&nbsp;an Admin&nbsp;can enable or disable.
-Based on how the widgets are positioned, the&nbsp;same is reflected on the learner homepage.
+The immersive layout is the default for all new accounts.
+The layout is controlled by widgets that an Admin can enable or disable.
+Based on how the widgets are positioned, the same is reflected on the learner homepage.

-Here&nbsp;are&nbsp;the widgets that you can enable/disable.
+Here are the widgets that you can enable/disable.

 Using this, you can preview the Learner UI before the learner UI goes live.

-For existing accounts, the option **Immersive **will be **OFF**.
+For existing accounts, the option **Immersive** will be **OFF**.
 It is enabled for new account with Social and Gamification ON.

 ![](assets/immersive-layout-widgets.png)